ntl/truck/README.md

 # Truck

 Truck is an alternative autoloader that doesn't pollute the global namespace.
 Specifically, it does not load constants into `Object`; rather, it loads them into *Contexts* that you define.
-This has two main advantages:
+This has three main advantages:

 1. `reload!` is very fast; `Object.send(:remove_const, :MyContext)` does the trick
 2. You can have multiple autoloaders running in parallel contexts
+3. Eliminates the need for `fork()` based preloaders like `zeus` and `spring`.
+Instead, load your gems, define your contexts, and safely `reload!` them between each test run.

 ## Installation